Michael Masi would be ‘fearing for his life’ if Verstappen had lost 2021 F1 title, says defiant Russell

-George Russell says Michael Masi would be ‘fearing for his life’ if Max Verstappen had lost 2021 F1 title
+Toto Wolff takes swipe at Christian Horner: ‘He’s a yapping little terrier’

-Russell hit back in his furious row with Verstappen in an extraordinary media session in Abu Dhabi
+The Mercedes chief’s words come after Russell ignited his furious row with Verstappen ahead of the Abu Dhabi Grand Prix

 Your support helps us to tell the story